lit/lit-element/docs/README.md

 ```

 The generated API docs are checked in, so you don't need to build the
-API docs unless you're making changes to the doc comments in the lit-html source.
+API docs unless you're making changes to the doc comments in the lit-element source.

 To regenerate the API docs and rebuild the  site, run the following command: